radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * The transport layer, D(TLS), provides no usable connection
 * The application-layer watchdog algorithm has marked it 'DOWN'.

-When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g. because the server deleted the DTLS connection shared state or the connection was load balanced on the server side to a backend server that is now unresponsive.
+When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g., because the server deleted the DTLS connection shared state or the connection was load balanced on the server side to a backend server that is now unresponsive.
 Therefore, the liveness check MUST be done on a per-connection basis, and a failure on one connection MUST NOT lead to all connections to this server being marked down.

 RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveness of the peer in the absence of responses.